ai/evolu-lang/js/README.md

 Source is a string with `EVOLU:` and a language name in prefix.
 For example, `"EVOLU:EVEN-ODD:\x04\x80\x00\x01\x80\x03\x80\x05…"`.

-Use `evolu.compile(string)` to automatically find a language (using the source prefix) and compile the bytes into a program:
+Use `evolu.lang.compile(string)` to automatically find a language (using the source prefix) and compile the bytes into a program:

-    bestProgram == evolu.compile(bestProgram.toSource())
+    bestProgram == evolu.lang.compile(bestProgram.toSource())

 ## License

-Evolu.js is licensed under the GNU Lesser General Public License version 3.
+Evolu Lang for JS is licensed under the GNU Lesser General Public License version 3.
 See the LICENSE file or http://www.gnu.org/licenses/lgpl.html.